OriginChain docs

 • HIPAA BAA: available on Enterprise.
 PHI workloads must run in a region the BAA covers and on a dedicated-capacity instance.

 • GDPR DPA: available on Enterprise.
-EU-region (Frankfurt) instances support the DPA out of the box; data-subject deletion is documented in RUNBOOK.md.
+EU-region instances support the DPA out of the box; data-subject deletion follows our documented runbook.